codyavila/Reminder-server/README.md

 Author: Cody Sanders

-This is the front-end of Meme Central.
+This is the back-end of Never Forgetti.

 Never Forgetti is a reminder website where you can create 'Reminder Noodles' to keep track of things you need to get done.
 You can set a time, title, description, and difficulty rating of the task.
 To make a reminder, you must first make an account and sign in.